pammikoundi/CSProject1/README.md

 •Update User - Not possible- User is a primary key in the database.
 Not using unique id as primary.

-•Delete User -✅ Deleting User does not delete assosiated details yet.
+•Delete User - Deleting User does not delete assosiated details yet.

 Class details

-•Date and Time - Working on it
+•Date and Time - ✅

-•Days of Week it repeats on - Have but could change to be better via inputs
+•Days of Week it repeats on - ✅

 •Professor-✅

 •Class Section-✅

+•Class details seperate from To-Do list-✅

 •Location and Room Number-Implemented using text box can change if need be

-•Class details seperate from To-Do list-✅

 To-Do-List

+• Check button for each task - ✅

 • List assignments-✅

+• Add Assignments/Delete Assignments/ Update Assignment details - ✅

+• Complete or Not Flag/ Move to another list - No Logic for moving

 • Sorting assignments by Due Date - No sorting or UI for sorting

 • Sorting assignments by Class - No sorting or UI for sorting

-• Add Assignments/Delete Assignments/ Update Assignment details - ✅

-• Complete or Not Flag/ Move to another list - No Logic for moving and no UI for another list

 • Add Exam - No distinction between assignment and exam

 • Exam Details - No distinction between exam and assignment

-• Check button for each task - No UI For Check Button

 Optional

-• Push notifications

 • Users - ✅

 • Implement Database - ✅

+• Push notifications